A practical guide

 How much does it cost to hire a companion for an elderly person?

 Monthly total depends on hours.
-A typical part-time engagement (3 visits per week, 3 hours each = 36 hours/month) at the national average of $22/hr through an agency runs about $800/mo.
+A typical part-time engagement (3 visits per week, 3 hours each = 36 hours/month) at a common agency rate of $22/hr runs about $800/mo.
 Full-time companion care (40 hours/week) runs $3,500-5,000/mo.
 Add-ons that drive cost: overnight stays ($150-250 flat), holiday rates (1.5x), and 24-hour live-in care ($8,000-12,000/mo).
+Rates vary enough by region that you should price your own zip code rather than plan around any national figure.

 AI companion call services like Call Mabel cost $30-180/mo and pair well with periodic human companion visits — saving 60-80% versus a human-only plan while keeping the daily human-style social check-in.